Go! Princess Pretty Cure the Movie: Go! Go!! Gorgeous Triple Feature!!!: Cure Flora and the Mischievous Mirror

-Cure Flora comes in a room, admiring her flower tiara but later comes across a mirror where a group of ghosts try to play a prank on her by copying her appearance.
-During their battle, Flora ends up breaking her tiara, so the ghosts decide to replace it by transforming into a pumpkin dress.
+Cure Flora enters a room, admiring her flower tiara, and comes across a mirror where a group of ghosts try to play a prank on her by copying her appearance.
+During their battle, Flora's tiara is broken, so the ghosts replace it by transforming into a pumpkin dress.

 The Pumpkin Kingdom's Treasure

-After fighting a Parfait Zetsuborg that suddenly appeared, Haruka and the others are suddenly transported to the Pumpkin Kingdom, where a Princess Convention is being held to determine who will become the kingdom's new princess.
+After fighting a Parfait Zetsuborg, Haruka and the others are suddenly transported to the Pumpkin Kingdom, where a Princess Convention is being held to determine the kingdom's new princess.
 As the girls participate in various contests, Towa suspects something is amiss, prompting Haruka, Pafu, and Aroma to follow a trio of fairies to the kingdom's true princess, Pumplulu, who is being held captive.
-Hearing that the kingdom's minister, Warp, had locked Pumplulu up and caused her parents to forget about her, Haruka decides to help her out, learning that the citizens are being forced to make pudding nonstop.
+Upon hearing that the kingdom's minister, Warp, had locked Pumplulu up and caused her parents to forget about her, Haruka decides to help her out, learning that the citizens are being forced to make pudding nonstop.
 As Warp traps the other girls after they win their respective contests, Haruka makes her family's special pudding for the king and queen, restoring their memories of Pumplulu.
-Warp then traps the Cures in crystals, revealing he had targeted the kingdom purely to capture them.
-However, Haruka manages to break everyone free while the fairies work to rescue their trapped friends.
-As Warp transforms into his true form and starts absorbing the kingdom's citizens, Pumplulu unites the dreams of her citizens and the power of the Miracle Princess Lights to give birth to the Halloween Dress Up Keys, giving the Cures the power to defeat Warp and restore peace to the Pumpkin Kingdom.
+Warp then traps the Cures in crystals, revealing that he had targeted the kingdom to capture them.
+Haruka manages to break everyone free as the fairies work to rescue their trapped friends.
+As Warp transforms into his true form and starts absorbing the kingdom's citizens, Pumplulu unites the dreams of her citizens and the power of the Miracle Princess Lights.
+This creates the Halloween Dress Up Keys and gives the Cures the power to defeat Warp and restore peace to the Pumpkin Kingdom.
 As thanks, Pumplulu invites the girls to participate in a special ball.

 Leff's Wonder Night!

-One day, a doll on Haruka's desk named Leff comes to life and takes Haruka and the other Cures to ask for their help in stopping Night Pumpkin, who plunged her kingdom into darkness.
+One day, a doll on Haruka's desk named Leff comes to life and asks her and the other Cures to help her stop Night Pumpkin, who plunged her kingdom into darkness.
 While Leff distracts the Zetsuborg guards with her singing, the Cures make their way to the top of a castle, where they must place the Miracle Princess Light to restore light to the kingdom.
-After learning that Leff is the kingdom's princess, the Cures soon come up against Night Pumpkin, who overwhelms them and takes the Miracle Light.
+After learning that Leff is the kingdom's princess, the Cures soon fight against Night Pumpkin, who overwhelms them and takes the Miracle Light.
 However, Haruka and Leff remain determined and get the light back, allowing Leff to reach the top and restore the Kingdom's light.